 In Fife we now have a vibrant Trades Council that organises one of the best International Women’s Day events in the country.
 Whose Workers Memorial Day is going from strength to strength every year, with this year’s being one of the best attended in the country.
 Who have introduced the first May Day march and rally in Fife.
 Who are organisers and supporters of Fife and the national People’s Assembly groups.
 Supporters of all anti-fascist/racist groups.
 Who support all trade union industrial activities.
 Who although small in the scheme of things punch way above their weight on activity.

 We have Fife People’s Assembly Against Austerity, the first PA in Scotland.
 Who have the full support of Fife Trades Council and affiliations from individual Union branches from Unite and Unison.
-Who have wage campaigns in conjunction with all Union branches against the Council budget cuts, cuts to NHS Fife.
+Who have waged campaigns in conjunction with all Union branches against the Council budget cuts, cuts to NHS Fife.

 With support of our local unions we have produced leaflets to give to people outside job Centre’s and People’s Assembly counter propaganda.

 We have waged successful campaigns against Benefit Sanctions, Workfare, TTiP/CETA/TISA, UGE, Sports Direct and next Amazon.

 We have held many public meetings, street stalls and actions and all with the support of the local trades unions.

 This is exactly what Marx advocated.
 Trade Unions and Communities combining to support each other.
 This is the only way forward.
 This is the only future we have collectively.
 Out with political constraints, but with a collective outlook and aims.
 We are making this a reality within Fife People’s Assembly.

 We are in fact Marxists, even if we don’t realise it.